 Liquidity for Business Owners

+Business owners have robust life insurance needs.
 If the owner or partner of a business dies, their share of the company passes down to their heirs.
-However, the next generation may not want to run the business or may not be a good fit.
+However, the next generation may not want to take over or may not be a good fit.